Back to Dashboard

 2.7%3.0%3.4%2-3%

-Above target, accelerating.
-Statement of Monetary Policy projects peak 3.7% mid-2026
+Above target, accelerating sharply.
+Feb Statement on Monetary Policy projects peak 3.7% mid-2026.
+RBA's preferred measure clearly warrants restrictive policy

 Headline CPIMonthly